A little Bounce in today’s Road Show – I’m in my way

 It’s a nearly nine kilometer walk from Praça da Figueira (near my flat) to the Oriente Station so I rode the Metro there.
 It seemed a good place to start my exploration of the neighborhood and was a less than daunting three kilometer walk to the Underdogs Gallery – a place I’d intended to visit at Ana’s suggestion but failed to reach during my 2022-2023 stay.

-Although it’s less than half the size of Centro Colombo – Lisbon’s largest shopping mall – residents of Parqe das Naçoes can probably fill nearly all their shopping need at the Centro Vasco da Gama across the street from the Oriente transit center and, of course there are buses, intercity trains, and a Metro station there.
+Although it’s less than half the size of Centro Colombo – Lisbon’s largest shopping mall – residents of Parqe das Naçoes can probably fill nearly all their shopping needs at the Centro Vasco da Gama across the street from the Oriente transit center and, of course there are buses, intercity trains, and a Metro station there.
 In this sense, this could be a comfortable and convenient neighborhood.
-Its proximity to the rio Tejo is certainly another attractive element.
+Its also flat and its proximity to the rio Tejo is certainly another attractive element.

 Before I leave, though, I will credit it with having one of the longest, most interesting, and creative stretches of wall art I saw on this stay in Lisboa.
 And, of course, it included